-We will be working to fix the issue of non-descriptive links, but as this is something that will need to be done by content editors checking and reviewing the many thousands of pages on the site, this work will take at least until April 2021.
+We are working to fix the issue of non-descriptive links, but as this is something that will need to be done by content editors checking and reviewing the many thousands of pages on the site, this work will take at least until the end of 2022.

-In addition, we will be moving to a new web publishing model where content will be checked for accessibility compliance before being published to the live site.
+In addition, we aspire to move to a new web publishing model where content will be checked for accessibility compliance before being published to the live site.